tucazorron/koombea-tech-challenge/README.md

 ### As a user, I must be able to upload a CSV file for processing.

+Wasn't able to implement this feature.

 ### As a system, I must process the content of the CSV file.

+Wasn't able to implement this feature.

 ### As a user, I should be able to see a summary of the contacts I have imported.

+Wasn't able to implement this feature.

 ### As a user, I should be able to see a log of the contacts that could not be imported and the error associated with it.

+Wasn't able to implement this feature.

 ### As a user, I should be able to see a list of imported files with their respective status.

+Wasn't able to implement this feature.

 ### BONUS: Process the CSV file in a background job.

+Wasn't able to implement this feature.